 It’s easy to underestimate what you’ll need for your project unless you remove and measure the mini lights that came with your deer or Santa.
 If you are like most folks, myself included, you think of measuring after you’ve already stripped and thrown out the lights.

-Also consider purchasing an extra strand of lights to use as replacement bulbs should bad weather break a bulb or two.
+Also, consider purchasing an extra strand of lights to replace bulbs should bad weather break a bulb or two.